zedlopez/ifm/The Recipe Book.md

 		now the player carries the cake;
 		say "The ogre grunts and hands you a rock cake."

-Now Inform does provide an action, "buying", and a command for it, ``BUY``, but they ordinarily respond simply "Nothing is on sale."
-This is no longer true, so we should make ``BUY CAKE`` work.
+Now Inform does provide an action, `buying`, and a command for it, ``BUY``, but they ordinarily respond simply ``Nothing is on sale.`` This is no longer true, so we should make ``BUY CAKE`` work.
 The difficulty here is that a command like ``BUY CAKE`` does not specify what should be handed over in exchange.
 Here we just check that the player has the coin, but in principle we could check for any of a range of monetary tokens–coins, notes, cheque book, debit card, and so on.

 	Instead of buying the cake:
 		if the player has the coin, try giving the coin to the ogre;